How long does conveyancing take in 2023?

 Each purple dot represents one or more purchase cases we’ve worked on in the last 6 months.

 When someone’s made an offer on a property, their conveyancer will collect information from lots of places, including a “local search” of data from the local authority.
-Local searches take an average of 18 calendar days to be returned.
+Local searches take an average of 10 calendar days to be returned in 2023.
 That’s the median value for Juno clients across England and Wales - you can look up your local authority here to see how long it’ll take for you.
+Local searches in 2023 have been significantly faster than last year so far (17 day median in 2022).

 Most law firms don’t order searches right away, and they often won’t start any legal work for a couple of weeks.
 They might be waiting for their new clients to sign and post back a letter of instruction, or else they’re waiting to be paid their initial fee before they do anything.